Downlink/test/Readme.md

 ```js
 $ npm install m2m
 ```
-Create the file below as client.js within your client project directory.
+Create one the file below as client.js within your client project directory.

+There are two ways we can access the data from the remote device.

+The first one is to create a local device object with access to remote device 100.
+This method is appropriate if we have only one remote device/server to access.

 ```js
 const m2m = require('m2m');